- Cancer Information

 People with advanced cancer often notice changes in their appetite.
 This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, taste changes, pain, lack of activity, or depression.

-By controlling appetite, your strength, function and quality of life can be maintained.
+A loss of appetite often leads to weight loss and malnutrition.
+Eating is important to help you maintain your strength, function and quality of life.
 However, it’s not necessary to force yourself to eat; this may only make you feel uncomfortable and cause vomiting and stomach pain.